MultiSafepay/docs/content/integrations/webshop-access.md

 Tip: Check our status page for general updates or notifications.

-Further checks for for plugin integrations:
+Further checks for plugin integrations:

 - Set your backoffice to debug mode.
 - Send us the system report / error logs.